Chris Weare

 Career

-Became a lecturer in the Department of Drama at University of Cape Town Drama Department in 19*, later became Associate Professor and Director of the Little Theatre in the same department.
-Made professor and director of Little Theatre (19*).
-He retired in **.
-He is also the founder of the Intimate Theatre, and a founding member of The Mechanicals Collective.
+Became a lecturer in the Department of Drama at University of Cape Town Drama Department in 19*, later became Associate Professor then Professor and Director of the Little Theatre in the same department.
+He was one of the founders of the Arena Theatre Company in Cape Town (1997) and he was on the first steering committee of the Cape Town Theatre Laboratory (1998).
+He is the founder of the Intimate Theatre (2002), and a founding member of The Mechanicals Collective (2008).
+In 2025, he is teaching acting and acting theory at LAMTA.

 Contribution to SA theatre, film, media and/or performance